Skip to Content

 Where do audiologists work?

-Audiologists work in various practice settings, for instance, they provide their hearing healthcare services in their own private clinics, in hospitals and Hearing Aid UK also offers hearing care services and hearing tests in your own home for no extra fee.
+Audiologists work in various practice settings, for instance, they provide their hearing healthcare services in their private clinics, and in hospitals and Hearing Aid UK also offers hearing care services and hearing tests in your own home for no extra fee.

 They generally work alongside and collaborate with speech therapists and pathologists, hearing coaches, ENT clinics and otolaryngologists.